 Please find information about the two German missions to Nigeria on this page!

 Going to Germany?
-Not only will this website help you find out whether or not you require a visa for Germany, but it will also guide you through the application process and allow you to download the relevant application forms free of charge!
+Not only will this website help you find out whether or not you require a visa for Germany, but it will also guide you through the application process and allow you to download the relevant application forms.

 The Consular Section does not only issue passports, but is also responsible for many legal matters and for helping Germans abroad.
 Whether you need a signature certified, need to apply for German birth or marriage certificates orhave questions concerning inheritage or citizenship or any other legal matter, the Consular Officers are the ones to ask!